captshawn/Snippets/custom-date-formatting/readme.md

 You can change the appearance of the month, day, and year by changing the value in the strftime() method.
 The following is a reference guide for all possible date values: http://docs.python.org/2/library/datetime.html#strftime-strptime-behavior

+Below is a screenshot of a hubSpot blog date using the custom formatting.
+This is using the HTML from this snippet.

 ![alt tag](date-screenshot.png)